mswimmer/mesos-tutorial/README.md

 I0531 00:13:37.053741 29657 sched.cpp:1589] Asked to stop the driver
 I0531 00:13:37.053812 29657 sched.cpp:831] Stopping framework '20150530-234633-1074172170-5050-28630-0000'
 ```
+## Result in the Master Slave console
+Under Slaves / Completed Frameworks, the list Completed Executors presents the list of executed task
 # Recurrent Problems
 ## LIBPROCESS_IP not defined for the Mesos Slave node
 Problem